 When people are happy, they reach for alcohol to celebrate and elevate their happiness.
 In social situations, alcohol can boost confidence and self-esteem, helping people bond and enjoy a good time.
 Alcohol may help someone shy to have a more comfortable time because it lowers inhibitions and allows them to have more fun.

-When people are hurting, they use alcohol to cope, deal with their sadness, pain, shame, or loneliness.
+When people are hurting, they use alcohol to cope and deal with their sadness, pain, shame, or loneliness.
 It can be used to overcome grief, fear, jealousy, or hopelessness.
 Alcohol can temporarily distract people from the situation.
-It can make things seem better, if only temporarily, than they actually are.
+It can make things seem better, if only temporarily than they actually are.

 When people are stressed, they find alcohol as a go-to source for self-medication.
 It can help a person calm down, lower their level of concern, and relax.
 In such cases, alcohol acts as an emotional numbing agent.
 It allows people to avoid their emotions instead of heightening them.

 …And How Alcohol Alters Our Emotions

 Alcohol affects our brains in many ways.
 Although it alters all parts of the brain, certain areas are affected the most.
 The areas that alcohol works on are all tied to our emotional processing.
 Alcohol changes brain chemistry by disrupting hormones that balance our moods.